 Limit your portion sizes

-Choose smaller portions of things like pizza and pasta (or opt for an appetizer as your entree when out to dinner at a restaurant), and you’ll likely decrease the amount of sodium you’re eating by hundreds of milligrams per day.
+Choose smaller portions of things like pizza and pasta (or opt for an appetizer as your entrée when out to dinner at a restaurant), and you’ll likely decrease the amount of sodium you’re eating by hundreds of milligrams per day.

 Reconsider condiments

-Popular condiments like soy sauce, fish and prawn sauce, salsa, hot sauce, and prepackaged salad dressings have loads of unnecessary sodium.
+Popular condiments like soy sauce, fish and prawn sauce, salsa, hot sauce, and prepackaged salad dressings generally have loads of unnecessary sodium.

-Make your own salad dressing at home with lemon or lime juice, black pepper, and olive oil, for a sodium-free addition, or add fresh herbs and spices to your dishes with a hint of extra virgin olive oil for a zing without the salt!
+Add fresh herbs and spices to your dishes with a hint of extra-virgin olive oil for a flavorful zing without the salt.

 Get the support you need